jookgruws24-collab/discord-example-app/README.md

 - `SUPABASE_URL`: Settings → API in Supabase dashboard
 - `SUPABASE_KEY`: Settings → API in Supabase (anon public key)
 - `ADMIN_ROLE_ID`: Right-click a role in Discord (Developer Mode required)
+- `EVENT_CATEGORY_ID`: Right-click a category in Discord (Developer Mode required) - If set, event channels will be created under this category for better organization

 ### 5. Register Slash Commands